Kelsey Creek (Lake County): Lumber

 In 1856 John Cobb opened the first sawmill along Kelsey Creek in Cobb Valley.

-Lumber was need for underground supports in the borax mine at Borax Lake, north of Clearlake, and in the Sulphur Bank Mine.
+Lumber was needed for underground supports in the borax mine at Borax Lake, north of Clearlake, and in the Sulphur Bank Mine.

 Wood was also needed for the mines' reducing furnaces.

 Most of this came from the volcanic uplands of Kelsey Creek and neighboring watersheds.

 By the end of the 19th century most of the prime timber in the Boggs Mountain area had been cleared, and the land was mainly being used for pasturage rather than timber.

 After World War II (1939–1945) there was a boom in construction, and all the usable old-growth and secondary forest was clear cut.

 The state bought the land for the Boggs Mountain Demonstration State Forest for just $38,700 because it held no timber of commercial value.

 Tourism

-In the 1850s people from the San Francisco Bay Area and the Central Valley began to vacation in resorts in the Kelsey creek area.
+In the 1850s, people from the San Francisco Bay Area and the Central Valley began to vacation in resorts in the Kelsey Creek area.

 The Glenbrook Resort was a stage stop between the Bay Area and Clear Lake, with resorts both north and south of Glenbrook.

 Road improvements in the 1910s and 1920s resulted in new resorts being opened along the roads.

-In the early 1920s Jim McCauley established a resort on the creek between Cobb and Whispering Pines, west of his Boggs Mountain property.
+In the early 1920s, Jim McCauley established a resort on the creek between Cobb and Whispering Pines, west of his Boggs Mountain property.

 It was originally named Camp Calso but renamed to Forest Lake Resort in 1938.

 McCauley dammed a tributary of Kelsey Creek to create Lake McCauley in 1935.